American-Capstones/TAMU-Fall-2023-Backend/README.md

 ## Getting started

-This plugin for Backstage was created for the 2023 American Airlines sponsored Texas A&M capstone.
+This Backstage plugin was created for the 2023 American Airlines sponsored Texas A&M capstone.
 This repository holds the backend plugin.

 After the inital cloning and setup, the backend plugin requires another set of steps to fully integrate it into the Backstage app.